 Various techniques are used in restoration, which depend on the condition of the original disc or tape.
 Acetate discs, for example, are notorious for exhibiting a greasy white overcoat that signals a breakdown in the nitrocellulose acetate and requires a cleaning.

 Old tape that has been spliced must be carefully evaluated before transferring.
 Tape suffering from a breakdown of the binder that holds the oxide particles to the paper, acetate or polyester tape backing may squeal mercilessly as it passes over the metal tape guides and heads of the playback recorder, leaving a sticky residue.
-Hence the phrase, "sticky shed syndrome."
+This is the ailment known as "sticky shed syndrome."
 Treating the tape with the careful use of a convection oven has proven successful in allowing for a smooth transfer of audio material to safer media.

 Vinyl records require equal care.
-Distilled water is useful when removing foreign material from vinyl, and some transcription discs but could be disastrous if used on anything other than a slightly damp piece of velvet on a plastic coated paper or cardboard-based disc.
+Distilled water is useful when removing foreign material from vinyl and some transcription discs, but could be disastrous on a plastic-coated paper or cardboard-based disc.

 Another aspect of an archivist's job involves transferring recordings between formats.
-While anyone with some simple computer software can download and burn digital audio files these days, copying the contents of an historic format--and retaining as much of the original signal as possible--is a far more complex process.
-This is based on cleaning, stylus selection, and the proper playback equalization settings.
+While anyone with some simple computer software can download and burn digital audio files these days, copying the contents of an historic format —and retaining as much of the original signal as possible— is a far more complex process.
+It involves cleaning, stylus selection, and the proper playback equalization settings.
 The resulting preservation transfer is then a baseline from which all subsequent copies are made.